Indiscretion (Star Trek: Deep Space Nine): Plot

 Meanwhile, in a side plot on Deep Space Nine, Captain Benjamin Sisko learns that his girlfriend, Kasidy Yates, has been offered a job on Bajor and is considering moving to the station.
 Instead of congratulating her, Sisko can only express his anxiety about escalating their relationship; but Sisko's friends and his son Jake convince him to apologize to her.

 Production

-The story, about how Dukat and Kira track down Dukat's Half-Bajoran child was pitched by two freelance writers, but was very appealing to show's producers, and was said to be reminiscent of the 1956 Western film The Searchers.
-Director LeVar Burton liked the story also, because of how the two characters which were adversaries, had to re-examine themselves in the course of the episode.
+The story about how Dukat and Kira track down Dukat's half-Bajoran child was pitched by two freelance writers, and it was very appealing to the show's producers.
+It was said to be reminiscent of the 1956 Western film The Searchers.
+Director LeVar Burton liked the story, as well, because of how the two adversaries had to re-examine themselves over the course of the episode.

-This was the first episode of Star Trek: Deep Space Nine directed by LeVar Burton, who had previously directed some episodes for Star Trek: The Next Generation, and was on the main cast of that show as the character Geordi.
+This was the first episode of Star Trek: Deep Space Nine directed by LeVar Burton, who had previously directed some episodes of Star Trek: The Next Generation and was part of the main cast as the character Geordi.

 The outdoor scene was filmed at Soledad Canyon in southern California.